-Highly educated black women appear to have found some opportunities that unavailable to black women with less education.
-Indeed, the value of the index of occupational dissimilarity for black and white women with a college degree was 28, and the value for women with some post-high school education was 48, compared with values of the index between 55 and 60 at lower educational levels (see table 5.6), and black women with more than a high school education were just as likely as white women to be employed in professional and technical occupations.
+Highly educated black women appear to have that were some opportunities found unavailable to black women with less education.
+Indeed, the value of the index of occupational dissimilarity for black and white women with a college degree was 28, and the value for women with some post-high school education was 48. compared with values of the index between 55 and 60 at lower educational levels (see table 5.6), and black women with more than a high school education were just as likely as white women to be employed in professional and technical occupations.
 However, within the professional and technical occupational category, black women were

-TABLE 5.3 Occupational Distributions of Black and White Women by Education: 1940°
+Occupational Distributions of Black and White Women by Education: 1940